-The topography of the County is dominated by low-range sand-stone hills, and a terrain that generally slopes towards the sea.
-Kilifi County has 21 forests cumulatively, covering 246 km2.
-River Sabaki, a perennial fresh water river, runs 150km across the county, supporting various human and livestock activities.
-Seasonal rivers in the county include the Nzovuni, Rare, Goshi and Wimbi.
-There are also many seasonal streams found across the county.
-The average annual rainfall ranges from 300mm in the hinterland parts of the County to 1,300mm along the coastal belt.
+The topography of the County is dominated by alluvial deposits, and a terrain that generally slopes towards the sea.
+County has has the famous Shimba hills national reserve and Mwaluganje elephant sanctuary.
+The County experience a monsoon climate which is hot and dry.
+The average annual rainfall ranges from 400mm in the hinterland parts of the County to 1,600mm along the coastal belt.

-4.5 The People of Kilifi County
+4.5 The People of KWALE County

-Based on the 2009 Kenya Population and Housing Census, the county had about 200 000 households and a population of 1,109,735 which accounted for 2.9 percent of the total Kenyan population.
-The main communities residing in Kilifi County include seven Mijikenda sub-groups (Giriama, Chonyi, Jibana, Kambe, Kauma, Rabai and Ribe), the Bajuni, Swahili, and people of Arab, Indian and European descent who have permanently settled in the county.
+.
+The main communities residing in County include seven Mijikenda sub-groups (Giriama, Digo and Duruma), the Bajuni, Swahili, and people of Arab, Indian and European descent who have permanently settled in the county.
 There are other Kenyan communities who have also settled in the County because of their employment or for purposes of doing business.
 Over time, these people have had close interactions with each other, and fostered the Swahili culture and language.
-Most of the people in Kilifi County are either Christians or Muslims, though other smaller religious communities exist.
+Most of the people in County are either Christians or Muslims, though other smaller religious communities exist.